There are all sorts of new things in the shop today. Ships and owls, captain cormac, small paintings and more.

 This weekend I’ll finish the sails and rigging and start more paper and fabric ships.
 I want to begin the year with a substantial fleet, an auspicious and nautical beginning to 2018.

-It is a lovely circumstance to have an expanse of days ahead of me that can fully accommodate a current hermit inclination.
-And the combination of having let go of a lot of things during a fall possessions purge and having a photo shoot for an upcoming magazine feature right before the holidays, I’m unusually tidy and organized.
+It is lovely to have an expanse of days ahead of me that can fully accommodate a current hermit inclination.
+And the combination of having let go of a lot of things during a fall purge and having a photo shoot for a magazine feature right before the holidays, I’m unusually tidy and organized.
 There are twinkle lights and quilts and happy plants – it’s pretty cozy.

 I’ve made a couple prototypes and zeroed in on my paper choice – a combination of German and Italian papers.
 I may end up offering both options but I wonder if there is a strong preference for one or the other.
 What do you think – pale pink or all coral?